 What Is Lumbago?

-If you’re researching Lumbago right now, it’s probably a major pain in the back right now.
+If you’re sat there researching Lumbago, it’s probably a major pain in the back for you right now.
 Whether you heard the term from your doctor or a friend, it’s time for some straight talk on what exactly lumbago is, how long it lasts and the best way to treat it.

 Let’s get started.